Unity-Technologies/iOSNativeCodeSamples/Graphics/MetalNativeShader/README.md

 To connect your shaders with Unity you need to mark vertex inputs, uniforms and textures.
 Please note that for uniforms only one (shared between vertex program and fragment shaders) uniform buffer is supported.

 Use `METAL_VERTEX_INPUT` to mark vertex data.
-Arguments are: 0 for position, 1 - normal, 2 - color, 3-6 - uvs, 7 - tangent.
+Arguments are: 0 for position, 1 - normal, 2 - tangent, 3 - color, 4-7 - uvs

 	struct InputVP
 	{